sccn/lsl_archived/Apps/g.Tec/g.NEEDaccess/README.md

 ## Usage Instructions

 The usage instructions are a bit complicated right now until the GUI elements for each device are built out.

-Until then, we are somewhat relying on the g.NEEDaccessDemo client to configure the device.
-This has some limitations.
+    * For g.USBamp(s), the LSL app should have all the functionality you need except for checking impedances.
+        * Use g.NEEDaccessDemo client app to check impedances.
-For g.Nautilus, the config is saved to the device (yay!) except for a few parameters (boo!).
+    * For g.Nautilus, use the g.NEEDaccessDemo client to configure the device, which gets saved to the device (yay!)
-For g.HIamp, and a single g.USBamp, the client must remain open and acquiring.
+        * Some parameters don't get saved (boo!).
+Use the LSL app's config menu to set these.
-For multiple g.USBamps, the demo client is useful only to check impedances.
+    * For g.HIamp, use the g.NEEDaccessDemo client to configure the device AND start acquisition.
+        * The LSL app will not have ownership over the device connection.

-### Configure the device (g.Nautilus, g.HIamp only, or single g.USBamp only)
+### Preliminary device configuration (g.Nautilus, g.HIamp only)

 1. Run the g.NEEDaccess - Demo Client.
 1. Find connected devices...
 1. Click on your device, then click on Select.
 1. In the new Device Configuration window, configure your channels, then click on OK.
 1. For g.Nautilus, close the client.
-1. For g.HIamp or single g.USBamp, start acquisition.
+1. For g.HIamp, start acquisition.

 ### Running the app

 1. Run gNEEDaccess.exe
 1. Set the server IP and port, client port, then click Scan.
 1. Select your device(s) from the list and check appropriate boxes, then click Connect.
+    * Use ctrl + click to select more than one g.USBamp
+    * The 'master' g.USBamp should be first in the list of selected devices.
+You can drag and drop it up.
-1. For g.Nautilus and multiple g.USBamps (master/slave), click on "Config" and configure your device.
-Then click OK to save the config.
+1. Click on "Config" and configure your device.
+Then click OK to set the device config.
 1. Click Go! when ready to start streaming over LSL.
 1. When finished, click Stop!, then Disconnect, then close the App.